stuartca-writer/TechWritingCV/consumer-hardware-manuals.md

 ---
-description: This page shows a range of consumer hardware manuals that I have written.
+Description: This page shows a range of consumer hardware manuals that I have written.
 ---

 # Consumer hardware manuals